 Students will study quantitative analytical methods, principles, details and applications, including the statistical treatment of data.
 Lab exercises cover the qualitative analysis scheme in the first half of the semester and more specific analytical problems in the second half.
-Three lectures, one three-hour laboratory, plus extra lab hours by arrangement.

 Prerequisite: CHM 164/166 or CHM 174/174L.

-Corequisite: CHM 323L.
+Corequisite: CHM 323L